lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 <a name="createchargeandpaywithcustomerpaymenttoken"></a>
 # **CreateChargeAndPayWithCustomerPaymentToken**
-> ChargeAndPayResponse CreateChargeAndPayWithCustomerPaymentToken (Guid paymentToken, Charge charge)
+> ChargeAndPayResponse CreateChargeAndPayWithCustomerPaymentToken (Guid paymentToken, Guid firmId, Charge charge)

 Create a Charge, and pay directly, using a customer payment token.

-Create an charge (and pay for it) for a channel partner, using an existing customer payment token.
+Create a charge (and pay for it) for a firm, using an existing customer payment token.
 A list of customer payment tokens can be retrieved from the `/customers` endpoint.
 NB the fields `charge_id`, and `payment_uri` must NOT be supplied.
 If supplied, BadResponse will be returned.
 These are populated once the charge has been created and will be available in the response.

 ### Example
 ```csharp